 Out of the friendships made and relationships initiated on that visit, the Black Pearl Network grew into a network of concerned people with an interest in Papua and the heart to want to make a difference.

-English language education has become the principal area of action for the BPN in Papua although many other projects have run concurrently with them.
+English language education has become a principal area of action for the BPN in Papua, although many other projects are running concurrently.

 Simple economical and durable clean water collection systems